The Offices of Morrison & Foerster, LLP | 250 W 55th St, New York, NY 10019

 This panel will focus on anti-money laundering and provide views on current trends and developments with regard to controls, enforcement, and implementation.
 Among other topics, the panel will discuss FATF’s recommendations for cryptocurrency service providers and FinCEN’s guidance for virtual currencies, AML-related enforcement actions and practical tips to avoid them, and the use of new technologies to comply with anti-money laundering requirements and regulatory expectations.

-- Marc-Alain Galeazzi, Partner, Morrison & Foerster LLP
+- Moderator: Marc-Alain Galeazzi, Partner, Morrison & Foerster LLP

 - Amy Davine Kim, Chief Policy Officer, Chamber of Digital Commerce